trovit/beanstalkd/README.md

 # beanstool
-Beanstalkd imagefor docker with beanstool.
+Beanstalkd image for docker with beanstool.